Niansuh/NEW-API-Gen-Key-and-Redeem/README.md

 This is a simple API built with Node.js and Express that allows users to generate redemption codes.
 The API interacts with a MySQL database to store session cookies and redemption codes.
 It also logs into an external API to fetch session cookies and generate redemption codes.

+With this project, you no longer need to manually add redemption codes to your store or system.
+The API automates the entire process of generating and storing redemption codes, making it easier and faster to integrate with your store.

 ## Features

 - **Login**: Automatically logs into an external API and retrieves session cookies.